EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition

 \subsection{Comparison with existing activity recognition models}

 In Table \ref{tab:2}, we have compared the proposed approach with the existing activity recognition approaches.
-The datasets used by each of these approaches are different, hence, as a performance metric we have not only considered the accuracy, but the training time and energy consumption.
-The existing approaches mainly focused on prediction accuracy rather the time and energy consumption.
-However, in our system we have considered these two metrics as for real-time applications time and energy consumption are vital.
-As we observe from Table \ref{tab:2}, EnFed has achieved high accuracy level for the datasets we have considered in the experiment.
-Further, EnFed has determined the training time and energy consumption, and we observe that the training time and energy consumption of the device during the training period are not very high.
-Further, as user data is not shared, user's privacy is protected.
-Thus, we can refer EnFed as a privacy-aware, energy-efficient, and fast activity monitoring and recognition system.
+Most of the existing approaches mainly focused on prediction accuracy rather the training time and energy consumption.
+However, in our system we have considered these two metrics because for real-time applications time and energy consumption are vital.
+As we observe from Table \ref{tab:2}, EnFed has achieved a high prediction accuracy for the datasets, which we have considered in the experiment.
+Furthermore, EnFed has determined the training time and energy consumption, and we observe that the training time and energy consumption of the device during the training period are not very high.
+Furthermore, user data are not shared and model weights are encrypted during the transmission of model updates to protect data privacy.
+Thus, we can refer to EnFed as a privacy-aware, energy-efficient, and fast activity monitoring and recognition system.